 The QWB database was recently enhanced to enable Noam Mizrahi from Tel Aviv University and his team to add an array of classifiers that denote the precise nature of each variant in the part of scroll corpus that were later also included in the Hebrew Bible.

 A Pioneer Tool for Producing Digital Scholarly Editions of the Dead Sea Scrolls

-The coordination of data from these two repositories, at the University of Göttingen (Reinhard G. Kratz, IT and Editorial Team) will enable SQE front-end web applications to provide a new suite of innovative and powerful tools for Dead Sea Scrolls and related research, in cooperation with the other project member, i.e. University of Haifa (Jonathan Ben-Dov, Editorial Team).
+The coordination of data from these two repositories, at the University of Göttingen (Reinhard G. Kratz, IT and Editorial Team) will enable SQE front-end web applications to provide a new suite of innovative and powerful tools for Dead Sea Scrolls and related research, in cooperation with the other project member, i.e. University of Haifa (Jonathan Ben-Dov, Editorial Team; now Tel Aviv University).
 The Haifa team will also cooperate with Daniel Stökl Ben Ezra from the École Pratique des Hautes Études, Paris, France, Section des Sciences Historiques et Philologiques).